mbpeterson70/padm_project_peterson_appel/README.md

 ## Assumptions for our PDDL Domain

-We first assumed that there are five types of objects we need to consider: items (sugar and spam), locations (counter, burner, at handle) the handle, the drawer, and the gripper.
-We assumed that the location of the gripper would be known at all times and the gripper itself would not be moved around by anything and would act as the vehicle for the other objects to move.
+First, we use five types of objects to represent the problem: 1) the handle, 2) the drawer, 3) items (sugar and spam), 4) the gripper, and 5) locations (counter, burner, at-handle).
+We assumed that the location of the gripper would be known at all times and that we could precisely control the gripper configuration.
 Additionally, we assume that the gripper can only grab one of the objects at a time.

 The location aspect of the domain was covered by a single predicate:

 `at-location ?o ?l`

 where the ?o denotes an object and ?l denotes a location.
-We set the location of the gripper, spam, and sugar at the beginning of the problem and formulate the actions such that an object can only be at one location at once.
-Additionally, we set the location of the handle at 'at-handle' which cannot be changed.
+We set the location of the gripper, spam, sugar, and handle at the beginning of the problem and formulate the actions such that an object can only be at one location at once.
+Additionally, actions can move the locations of the gripper, spam, and sugar only.

 We assume that if the gripper and an object are at the same location, the gripper can pick up that object.
-We also assume that the gripper can be at the same location as an object, but no other two objects can be at the same location.
+Finally, we assume that the gripper can be at the same location as an object, but no other two objects can be at the same location.

 ## PDDL File and Problem Formulation

-The actual PDDL domain and all corresponding objects, predicates and actions can be found in the [kitchen.pddl](src/kitchen.pddl) file and the problem statement can be found in the [project_problem.pddl](src/project_problem.pddl) file.
+The actual PDDL domain and all corresponding objects, predicates, and actions can be found in the [kitchen.pddl](src/kitchen.pddl) file and the problem statement can be found in the [project_problem.pddl](src/project_problem.pddl) file.

 ### Initial State